Housing Adaptation Grant for People with a Disability

 Do I qualify if I am a social housing tenant?

 If you live in a social home, you do not qualify for the Housing Adaptation Grant for People with a Disability.
-However, there is a similar scheme available for social housing tenants, called the Disabled Person’s Grant scheme.
+However, there is a similar scheme available for social housing tenants, called the Disabled Person’s Grant Scheme.

 This grant provides funding to adapt existing social housing so an older person or someone with a disability can continue to live there.
 Contact your local authority for more information about this scheme.